Toggle menu

 Can I still become a foster carer if I'm on benefits?

 Yes.
-The Family Placement Team will offer you advice and guidance on this matter.
+Our team will offer you advice and guidance on this matter.

 I have a criminal conviction; does this mean I won't be able to become a foster carer?